Skip to content

 add test cases

 The test case will now be added to the set.
-Perform the same action again so that we have the separate instances of our parameterized test case:
+Perform the same action again to have separate instances of our parameterized test case:

 test case added

-Since in this example we have parameterized test cases inside the automated test set, we need to set their values by right-clicking on each test case in turn and choose Edit Parameters:
+Since this example includes parameterized test cases within the automated test set, we need to set their values by right-clicking each test case in turn and choosing Edit Parameters:

 parameters